sayeemabdullah/React-Cribsheet/README.md

 #### Passing Event Arguments

-We can pass event arguments using following code:
+We can pass event arguments using the following code:

 ``` js